Home

 Tom M. Mitchell provided a more formal definition, which says,

 In simple words, machine learning is a set of techniques used to program computers and make decisions automatically.
-How does it make decisions ?
+How does it make decisions?
 It makes decisions by detecting (or learning) pattern in the past data and generalising it on the future data.
-There can be different forms of decisions such as predictions of the house prices or the weather or customer behavior, or classifications, like whether a spoken word in a recording is “world” or whether a photograph contains a face.
+There can be different forms of decisions such as predictions of the house prices or the weather or customer behavior, or classifications, like whether a spoken word in a recording is "world" or whether a photograph contains a face.
 To enhance the process of detecting these patterns and improving decision-making, one can make use of data simulation.
-That is, process of producing a dataset with specified traits and qualities that imitate the patterns, distributions, and correlations seen in real data.

 An ideal example for practical use of machine learning is email spam filters.
 Services like google, yahoo, hotmail etc uses machine learning to detect if an email is spam or not.
 Furthermore, there are numerous other applications that as well which we'll look at later on in this article.